straweb/straweb/README.md

 ### Glad you are here!

 ### 👨‍💻 About Me:
-I'm a **Software Technologies Resolutionist** specialist focused on delivering robust solutions across DevOps, cloud, and software engineering.
+I'm a **Software Technologies Resolutionist** focused on delivering robust solutions across DevOps, cloud, and software engineering.
 Driven by a passion for optimising workflows and bridging technology gaps, I strive to empower teams with scalable, automated, and reliable systems.

 I explore all tech stacks and concepts to bring ideas to life.